Politics of Houston

 Many local lawmakers have been impacted by the city's term limits.
 Several former city officials—Anthony Hall, Rodney Ellis, Sheila Jackson-Lee, Sylvia Garcia, Martha Wong, Chris Bell, Annise Parker, Shelley Sekula-Gibbs, Adrian Garcia, Ed Gonzalez, and Mike Sullivan—chose to run for other elected positions once their terms expired or shortly before they were due to expire.

 Former mayor Lee P. Brown denounced the term limits, saying they prevented incumbents from gaining enough experience in city government.
 A proposal to double the current two-year term of office has been debated—as of 2005, several candidates for the city council have brought up the issue of whether term limits should be amended or eliminated.
 Some elected officials from the Greater Houston area within the Texas Legislature—primarily Garnet Coleman and Sylvester Turner—have also spoken out against term limits.
 In 2010, a term limits review commission appointed by former mayor Bill White called for amending the city charter on extending term limits where elected officials could serve two four-year terms; the proposal failed 8.18.10 after the Houston City Council voted 7–7.
 The November 3, 2015 City of Houston municipal elections a referendum on the voter ballot have amended the term limit law where elected officials can serve two four-year terms - this measure does not abolish term limits nor have a reeligibility provision for past elected officeholders who served their full tenure under the 1991 term limit ordinance.
-Incumbents who have won re-election during the 2015 election under the three-term rule - those who served 2 are granted an additional 4 years while a freshman councilmember are granted their 2 additional terms - this means that some elected officials can hold up to 10 years in office (if a freshman councilmember who served during their 2014-16 term) or 8 years in office (for those elected in 2011 and re-elected to their final term).
+Incumbents who have won re-election during the 2015 election under the three-term rule - those who served 2 are granted an additional 4 years while a freshman councilmember are granted their 2 additional terms - this means that some elected officials can hold up to 10 years in office (if a freshman councilmember who served during their 2014–16 term) or 8 years in office (for those elected in 2011 and re-elected to their final term).

-Houston has voted Democratic for the more than a decade and is liberal leaning.
-Currently, the majority of Houston elected officials are Democrats, and the city’s mayors have been Democrats for over 20 years.
+Houston has voted Democratic for more than a decade and is currently liberal leaning, despite being historically conservative.
+Currently, the majority of Houston elected officials are Democrats, and the city's mayors have been Democrats for over 40 years.
 The city has become the most ethnically diverse city in the United States with immigrants from all over the world, adding a unique dimension to the city's politics.
 As of 2017 approximately 28% of the city's population is immigrants and there is no single identifiable ethnic group that holds a majority in the city.
-Harris county on the other hand is known as a swing County especially after the recent 2022 midterm election for county judge.
-Republicans nearly ousted County judge Lina Hidalgo in November 2022 and came within 1 percentage point of sending Republican firebrand Alexandra del Moral Mealer to County office.
-Mealer ended up with 49% of the vote to Lina Hidalgos' mere 50%.
+Harris County as a whole is more of a swing area, as the longtime GOP majority in Commissioner's Court ended in 2018.
+Republican challenger Alexandra del Moral Mealer nearly defeated incumbent Harris County Judge Lina Hidalgo in November 2022, losing by 1 percentage point as GOP Commissioner Jack Cagle lost re-election to Democrat Lesley Briones.